-Once upon a time a phone was just a phone.
-Then it became something you could fit in your pocket and take pictures with.
-Then we started connecting to the Internet and the world was revolutionized — including, of course, the world of job search.
+Once upon a time, a phone was just a phone.
+Then, it became something you could fit in your pocket and take pictures with.
+And then we started connecting to the internet and the world was revolutionized — including, of course, the world of job search.

 These high levels of mobile adoption have also had a huge impact on job search.
 And so for employers, optimizing your job postings for mobile is more important than ever.
 How important?
 Let’s take a look at the data.

 Mobile job search cuts across generations — not just with millennials